Call us today from 9:30am: +44 117 313 3300

 Day 8 – Private Tour of Kyoto

-*Please note that lunch, transport costs and entrance fees are not including in the private tour.
+*Please note that lunch, transport costs, and entrance fees are not included in the private tour.

 Day 9 – Bento Cooking Class in Kyoto